kankenny/streeteasier/README.md

 # StreetEasier

-A hub to search for apartments and roommate matching
+A hub to search for apartments and roommate matching.
+Our team aims to provide a platform that allows users to search for apartments and match with roommates as a solution for the rising cost of housing.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).